gigacee/CheckIfMobileForUnityWebGL/README.md

 ## Usage

 This script uses [.jslib plugin](https://docs.unity3d.com/Manual/webgl-interactingwithbrowserscripting.html).
-You can check if your Unity WebGL game is running on a PC or mobile device by calling `IsMobile()` in `CheckIfMobileForUnityWebgl.jslib` as follows:
+You can check if your Unity WebGL game is running on a PC or mobile device by calling `IsMobile()` in `CheckIfMobileForUnityWebGL.jslib` as follows:

 ```cs
     bool isMobile;